 - Observe children’s playful use of video cameras and build on these.

-- Encourage children to record the process of an activity using a webcam.
+- Encourage children to record the process of activity using a webcam.

-- Model uses of the software yourself.
+- The model uses of the software yourself.
 For example, make a repeat pattern and print out for wrapping paper.

 - Clown faces – take a photo of a face and paint on top.

-- Tape white chalk to the back of a bee bot and draw using the bee bot on a large sheets of blank paper.
+- Tape white chalk to the back of a bee bot and draw using the bee bot on a large sheet of blank paper.